cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 }
 ```

-It tests in descending order first for scores and then for the added dates.
-Note that there is no deserialization in this `func(i, j int) bool` callback.
+It tests in descending order, first for scores and then for the added dates.
+Note that there is no de-serialization in this `func(i, j int) bool` callback.
 It is possible to write a one-liner inside this function but at the expense of readability.

 Now you will make sure that your leaderboard never exceeds a certain length.
 Define the maximum length: